sandeepparekh/urlshortener/README.md

 ## Caching
 Url short code and long URL are stored as a Key/Value pair in Azure Cache for Redis for 7 days before they expire.

+## Data Replication
+Azure storage account is Read-Access-Geo-Redundant Storage(RA-GRS) which provides geo-redundant storage with additional benefits of read accesss to the secondary endpoint.
+If an outage occurs in the primary endpoint, applications configured for RA-GRS and designed for high availability can continue to read from the secondary endpoint.

 # Project Structure
 ## UrlShortener.Extensions
 This project contains extensions methods for Base conversion and Md5 hash.